dietercastel/SAE/README.md

 ### sessionAbsoluteExpiry (Integer, Optional)
 Default value: `21600`
 Time in seconds after which a session will certainly expire.
 A session can no longer be refreshed if it has passed this time.
 By default this is 6 hours.
-It prevents a stolen or 'lost' session from being missused indefintelty.
+This prevents a stolen or 'lost' session from being missused indefintelty.

 ### secureCookie (Boolean, Optional)
 Default value: `true`